Zachary-Levesque/real-time-trading-system/README.md

 3. Verify the welcome page renders.
 4. Open the dashboard page.
 5. Confirm the quick-pick tickers and the configured/saved ticker lists render.
+6. Open the company dropdown and verify you can scroll through the full constituent list.
-6. Search `AAPL` and click `Analyze`.
+7. Search `AAPL` and click `Analyze`.
 Verify the price chart, signal cards, recommendation, history, and live refresh status populate.
-7. Search `MSFT`, `NVDA`, or `SPY` and verify the dashboard updates.
+8. Search `MSFT`, `NVDA`, or `SPY` and verify the dashboard updates.
+9. Choose a company from the dropdown, such as `XOM - Exxon Mobil` or `NVDA - NVIDIA`, and verify the dashboard refreshes.
-8. Search a ticker that is not already saved, such as `AMD`, and click `Analyze`.
+10. Search a ticker that is not already saved, such as `AMD`, and click `Analyze`.
 If market data is available from `yfinance`, verify the dashboard still fills with a new analysis.
-9. Confirm `http://localhost:8000/api/v1/health`, `http://localhost:8000/api/v1/system/status`, and `http://localhost:8000/api/v1/tickers` return JSON responses.
+11. Confirm `http://localhost:8000/api/v1/health`, `http://localhost:8000/api/v1/system/status`, and `http://localhost:8000/api/v1/tickers` return JSON responses.
-10. Optionally stop PostgreSQL or Redis and confirm the dashboard still surfaces useful warnings rather than failing silently when persistence cannot complete.
+12. Optionally stop PostgreSQL or Redis and confirm the dashboard still surfaces useful warnings rather than failing silently when persistence cannot complete.

 ## Current Data Contract